hoch98/Lorainne/README.md

 Use with caution, anything could happen.
 Try not starting a winstreak while using Lorainne, you might get kicked without warning!

-Current Issues:

- - Sometimes, players from lobbies sneak past my if statement checking what the current game is, potentially because the scoreboard packet from the lobby was received before the packet containing the scoreboard data for the game and the game variable was still lobby.

 ![2022-02-03_02 55 48](https://user-images.githubusercontent.com/65894771/152222568-98468a86-1630-4d51-96b7-8463ec61b726.png)